2 South Korea firms reach US electric vehicle battery deal - WTMJ

 The U.S. International Trade Commission had decided in February that SK stole 22 trade secrets from LG Energy, and that SK should be barred from importing, making or selling batteries in the United States for 10 years.

-The decision could have left Ford and Volkswagen scrambling for batteries as they both roll out additional electric vehicle models, a priority for the companies and for the Biden administration.
+The decision could have left Ford and Volkswagen scrambling for batteries as they both roll out additional electric vehicle models, a priority for the companies and for the Biden administration, as it moves to climate change.
 SK has contracts to make batteries for an electric Ford F-150 pickup truck and an electric Volkswagen SUV.

 The commission said SK could supply batteries to Ford Motor Co. for four years and to Volkswagen AG for two years.
 The decision had jeopardized a $2.6 billion battery factory that SK is building in Commerce, Georgia.